qarkai/ssiptv/README.md

 Where `ip` is Nginx's IP, port is from `listen <port>;` directive.

+If there is a picture (jpg or png) with the same basename as video or directory it will be used as logo.

 ### LiveProxy

 Script converts commands from `playlist.liveproxy` files to LiveProxy's base64 urls.
 Sample file (from LiveProxy docs):